-I was quite unhappy as my plans for traveling around this year came to an abrupt end.
-Especially when I quit my job, set aside this year for traveling so that I can focus on work later.
+I was quite unhappy as my plans for traveling around 2020 came to an abrupt end.
+Especially when I quit my job, and set aside that entire year for traveling so that I can focus on work later.

 I had no clue when I’ll go back to India.
 Every day, all I hear is the news from all over the world with the number of deaths and positive cases.
 It was scary.
 A thought of “what if I get infected” crossed my mind too.
 The thought of it was so scary because I don’t know anyone who can come help me in times like these.
 I don’t even know whom I should call for medical help, etc.

-There were many Indians stranded in Manila.
-I got in touch with them through social media and I was added in a group of those stranded.
+There were many Indians stranded in Manila at that time.
+I got in touch with them through social media and I was added to a group of those stranded.
 Everyone seemed stressed.
 Group messaging was helpful but it was stressful at times.
-People were restless, too many opinions and speculations.
+People were restless, with too many opinions and speculations.

 I was mostly quiet after a while and kind of gave up in my mind to think too much about going back home.
 Everywhere it was the same situation.
-Considering the number of deaths every day, I thought, I would better stay calm, be patient and pray god.
-No complaints what so ever.
-I always thank god for being blessed with food, a roof over my head even in such times.
+Considering the number of deaths every day, I thought, I would better stay calm, be patient and pray to god.
+No complaints whatsoever.
+I always thank god for being blessed with food, and a roof over my head even in such times.